 A staff roster was maintained which demonstrated that there were sufficient staff to meet the residents' needs.
 Resources in the centre were planned and managed to deliver person-centred care.
-A high staff to resident ratio was maintained in the centre, which ensured residents' specific person-centred support needs were met in line with their assessed needs.
+A high staff to resident ratio was maintained in the centre, which ensured resident's specific person-centred support needs were met in line with their assessed needs.

 All staff spoken with during the course of the inspection demonstrated comprehensive knowledge of residents' needs, personal preferences, communication needs and how they expressed choice and preference.
 Staff were found to be knowledgeable of what constituted restraint and restrictive practices.
-Staff were also in receipt of training in, MAPA (Management of Actual and Potential Aggression), Safeguarding, Restrictive Practices, Positive Behaviour Support and Assisted Decision Making.
+Staff were also in receipt of training in, person centred care, positive behaviour support, restrictive practice, human rights and crisis intervention.
+The competence of staff was reviewed post training in the centre.
+The provider had identified requirements for enhanced training in the centre and this was currently being implemented.